Intenzo21/Brain-Inspired-Deep-Imitation-Learning-for-Autonomous-Driving-Systems/README.md

  the Udacity dataset is preprocessed on the go while training the models via a batcher function thus no additional steps are required.

- Step 1: Enter a command prompt terminal window;
+ - Step 1.
+Enter a command prompt terminal window;

- Step 2: Navigate to the directory of the comma.ai dataset model training scripts by using the cd command;
+ - Step 2: Navigate to the directory of the comma.ai dataset model training scripts by using the `cd` command;
- Alternatively, one could go to the model training program files directory viaWindows File Explorer, use the Ctrl +L keyboard shortcut to go to the address bar and enter cmd, as shown in Figure A.1, to launch a command prompt from the current file location;
+    - Alternatively, one could go to the model training program files directory via Windows File Explorer, use the `Ctrl+L` keyboard shortcut to go to the address bar and enter `cmd`, as shown in Figure A.1, to launch a command prompt from the current file location;

+ - Step 3: Run the data preprocessing script by entering the following command line arguments into the terminal:

+     ```bash
+     python preprocess_data.py rec_type [batch_size]
+     ```
+   - The `rec_type` should be set to the value of either `sunny`, `cloudy` or `night` since we have 3 types of video files.
+On the other hand, the optional `batch_size` argument above can be replaced with the desired numerical size value of each batch.
+It is set to 64 by default.